Who's Selling Hockey Tickets?

 I was busted.

 Ticket scalping or the legal definition, ticket speculation is illegal.
 Once caught a first time offender in Toronto is usually issued a Summons to Appear in Court and will most likely have to pay a fine.
-I had no ID or anything to confirm my identity or my address.
+I had no ID or anything to confirm my identity or my address on me that night.

 After almost fifteen minutes he let me go.